Tim Southee

 Southee is known for his ability to generate late outswing at a brisk pace, and later with off cutting slower balls almost like a faster off-spinner on a damp wicket and death bowling.
 He was the third-highest wicket-taker at the 2011 ICC World Cup (18 wickets at 17.33).
 He also impressed at the 2015 ICC World Cup, taking 7 wickets in a round robin league match against England.
 This performance was named Wisden's ODI spell of the decade.
+Southee announced his retirement from Test cricket in 2024, finishing with 98 sixes (equal fourth highest) and 391 wickets (third highest for New Zealand) in the format.

 Early and personal life

 Southee was born in Whangārei, New Zealand, and grew up in Northland.
 He was educated at Whangārei Boys' High School and King's College, Auckland.
 While at school, he excelled at both cricket and rugby, playing representative rugby for the Auckland Secondary School and Northern Region teams.

 Southee is married to Brya Fahy.
 The couple have two daughters.

 International youth representative

 Southee played under-19 cricket for New Zealand from 2006 to 2009.
 His under-19 career included 13 one-day matches – 10 at ICC Under-19 World Cups – and a drawn three-match Youth Test series against India in early 2007.
 His last youth appearance was at the 2008 ICC Under-19 Cricket World Cup, where he was player of the tournament.

 Southee was 17 years old when he debuted in the 2006 ICC Under-19 World Cup on 5 February, against Bangladesh in Colombo, Sri Lanka.
 He also played against Pakistan, Ireland, the United States and Nepal in that tournament.
 He ended with 5 wickets at an average of 38.8, and 113 runs at 22.6.
 New Zealand lost the Plate Final to Nepal.

 In 2007, Southee played his only three Youth Tests when New Zealand hosted India.
 In the second match of the series, which New Zealand won, he took 6–36 and 6–56.
 He finished the drawn series with 20 wickets at an average of 18.2.

 By the time Southee appeared at his second ICC Under-19 World Cup, in Malaysia in 2008, he had already played two full Twenty20 internationals for New Zealand.
 His bowling saw him named the player of the tournament.
 He took 5/11 in New Zealand's first match, against Zimbabwe, and went on to take 17 wickets in five matches, averaging only 6.64 and conceding only 2.52 runs an over.
 Only South Africa's Wayne Parnell took more wickets (18), although he played one more match.
 Southee's last under-19 appearance was New Zealand's semi-final loss to eventual champions India, a rain-affected match in which he took 4/29.

 Within a month, Southee played in his debut test match.
 The youth squads he played in included other future internationals Kane Williamson, Martin Guptill, Trent Boult, Corey Anderson, Hamish Rutherford, and Hamish Bennett.